michaelvl/helm2yaml/README.md

 [FluxCD](https://fluxcd.io/) Kubernetes applications specs and allows for running Helm2/Helm3 to to deploy applications to Kubernetes or, alternatively, to render the resulting application YAML.
-The latter allows for keeping an audit trail on the actual YAMl deployed to Kubernetes.
+The latter allows for keeping an audit trail on the actual YAML deployed to Kubernetes.

 The following Helmsman command: